Grahamvs/ReSharper_SilentCleanupOnSave/ReadMe.md

 **Known Issues:**
 -------------
 * When saving multiple files, the active document may flicker back and forth between the unsaved tabs and your last active document.
-* After ReSharper has formated the document, you need to call save a second time - this is due to Visual Studio's API only triggering **AFTER** the document has already been saved.
+* After ReSharper has formatted the document, you need to call save a second time - this is due to Visual Studio's API only triggering **AFTER** the document has already been saved.
 (Further investigation is required)
+* On Build, documents are saved without being formatted.
+This is by design due to limitations with the API.

 **Credits:**